Sport in Bangladesh: Football

-Throughout history, football has been a major sport in Bangladesh.
+Football is the second most popular sport in Bangladesh.
 The country's football legacy was even present during the Bangladesh Liberation War, through the rise of the Shadhin Bangla football team, who toured throughout India and played friendly matches to raise international awareness and economic support for the liberation war.
-During the 70s and 80s, football was the most popular sport in the country, but ever since the downfall in results and cricket's rise in the late 90s, it is now considered to be the second most popular game in Bangladesh.
+From the 1970s to the 1990s, football was the most popular sport in the country.
+During the 2000s, its popularity gradually declined due to the rising influence of cricket.
+However, in the 2020s, football has been regaining popularity again.
 The Bangladesh Football Federation (BFF) is in charge of managing the sport in the country.

 In 1976, Bangladesh became affiliated with FIFA.
 The mid-eighties saw a surge in support for the three traditional domestic giants Dhaka Mohammedan, Abahani Limited Dhaka and Brothers Union, who established massive fan bases all over the country.
 The most anticipated game in Bangladeshi domestic football is the Dhaka Derby and during the majority of the 80s, the derby was seen as the biggest sporting event in the country.
 Since independence, the country has hosted two major AFC tournaments, the 1978 AFC Youth Championship and the 2006 AFC Challenge Cup.

 The national team's only appearance in the AFC Asian Cup to date was during the 1980 edition when they became only the second South Asian team to qualify for the main tournament.
 In 1995, the national team won the 4-nation Tiger Trophy in Myanmar, which was their first ever major trophy.
 Even after the decline of domestic football, there are more football tournaments organized in and outside Dhaka than any other sports, and football fever grips the nation during every FIFA World Cup.

 In 2022, the women's team created history by winning the 2022 SAFF Women's Championship, defeating Nepal in the final.

+For the first time in history, the Bangladesh women's national football team qualified for the 2026 AFC Women's Asian Cup finals in July 2025.